nrdvana/perl-XS-Tricks/doc/premium-integrations-1-magic-objects.md

 external C library being wrapped.
 Chances are, though, you need to store more than just that one pointer.

-Imagine a poorly-written C library where you need to call "somelib_create" to get the object, then a series of "somelib_setup" calls before any other function can be used, then if you want to call "somelib_go" you have to first call "somelib_prepare" or else it segfaults.
+Imagine a poorly-written C library where you need to call `SomeLib_create` to get the object, then a series of `SomeLib_setup` calls before any other function can be used, then if you want to call `SomeLib_go` you have to first call `SomeLib_prepare` or else it segfaults.
 You could track these states in perl variables in a hashref, but it would just be easier if they were all present in a local C struct of your creation.